FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Should you play multiple games note down all remaining points from the current game and add them to the total score.

 Agree on how many games shall be played and after that game the player with the highest overall score wins.

+On every new round you start again with 6 points but can add already gained points from previous matches into this game if you like.
+You can add your entire point stach if you want.

+You do not keep the 🦄(Einhorn) over multiple games.
+After each game is over the 🦄(Einhorn) returns to the middle of the table and is called once an 🦄(Einhorn) is rolled.

+The looser of the last round begins the new game.

 ### Multiple games example